 There are occasions in life — both business and social — when you need a deadline.
 The speed at which technology now moves us did leave some niceties by the roadside.

-However, there are times when we need to know something by a date certain.
+However, sometimes we need to know something by a certain date.
 In some situations, we need to know how to ask nicely.
 Why does politeness matter, though, when we ask?

 Human nature sometimes makes it hard for us to ask for things.
 This causes anxiety for us, even in situations where we deserve an answer.
 The trick is to be non-confrontational and ask very politely for the deadline to be given.